neuroinformatics-unit/swc-hpc-pose-estimation/SLEAP/HowTo.md

 ## Prerequisites

-### Verify access to the HPC Cluster and the SLEAP module
+### Verify access to the HPC cluster and the SLEAP module
 Log into the HPC login node (typing your `<SWC-PASSWORD>` both times when prompted):
 ```bash
 $ ssh <SWC-USERNAME>@ssh.swc.ucl.ac.uk